EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+05 Jul 2021
+- Added drag-drop support for external files into editor
+- Updated Setup with certificate

 21 Jun 2021
 - Updated some icons